DuMaM/bitly_nrf5x/README.rst

 ATT_MTU size
    In *Bluetooth* Low Energy, the default Maximum Transmission Unit (MTU) is 23 bytes.
-   When increasing this value, longer ATT payloads can be achieved, increasing ATT throughput.
+   When increasing this value, longer ATT payloads can be achieved, increasing ATT performance test.

 .. note::
    To configure the ATT_MTU size, use menuconfig and compile and program the sample again.

 Data length
    In *Bluetooth* Low Energy, the default data length for a radio packet is 27 bytes.
-   Data length extension allows to use larger radio packets, so that more data can be sent in one packet, increasing throughput.
+   Data length extension allows to use larger radio packets, so that more data can be sent in one packet, increasing performance test.

 Connection interval
    The connection interval defines how often the devices must listen on the radio.